wells19d/wells19d/README.md

 ## Professional Experience

-From August 2021 to July 2023, I led Front End Development for a cattle management company, creating applications in React and React Native and expanding my expertise in technologies like TypeScript and MongoDB.
+From August 2021 to July 2023, I led Front End Design for a cattle management company, creating applications in React and React Native and expanding my expertise in technologies like TypeScript and MongoDB.

 ## Current Focus & Aspirations